TobieTom/wallpaper-project/README.md

 - [x] 6.
 Drew the structure of the website and was the team leader
 - [x] 7.
 50% of the HTML of the Home Page
 - [x] 8.
 50% of the CSS of the background animation of floating shapes on NATURE, ABSTRACT, LANDSCAPE AND ANIME pages
 - [x] 9.
-50% of the CSS of the background animation of floating shapes on NATURE, ABSTRACT, LANDSCAPE AND ANIME pages
-- [x] 10.
-50% of the CSS code for the NATURE SECTION(Code is the same for ABSTRACT, LANDSCAPE AND ANIME SECTION)
+50% of the CSS code for the HOME PAGE